strimzi/strimzi-kafka-operator/systemtest/src/test/resources/upgrade/README.md

 # Upgrade & downgrade tests

-This short README describes how the upgrade and downgrade tests are configured and what needs to be updated in order to make the tests work.
+This short README describes how the upgrade and downgrade tests are configured and what needs to be updated to make the tests work.

 We have Strimzi upgrade & downgrade tests (for both YAML and OLM installation types) focused mainly on upgrade/downgrade of Strimzi, if the components will be rolled correctly and if there will not be some issue with the Kafka cluster (and KafkaConnect) after Strimzi CO upgrade.